-We ensure that we follow all regulations and our provincial regulator, the Alcohol Gaming Fuel and Tobacco Division of Service Nova Scotia, oversees what we do.
-The AGFTD is a separate entity, independent from us and our industry operators.
+We ensure that we follow all regulations and our provincial regulator, the Alcohol Gaming Fuel and Tobacco (AGFT) Division of Service Nova Scotia, oversees what we do.
+The AGFT is a separate entity, independent from us and our industry operators.

-We work with the AGFTD and our operators to ensure a responsible, safe and secure gaming environment.
+We work with the AGFT and our operators to ensure a responsible and secure gaming environment.

 The AGFTD also processes charitable gaming applications and grants licences.

-Whether you’re buying a lottery ticket or playing games at the casino, knowing how the games work can help you keep gambling fun.
-Visit yourbestbet.ca or if you’re at the casino, visit the Responsible Gambling Resource Centre for information on the odds, how gambling works, tutorials and tips for staying on track and on budget.
+Whether you are buying a lottery ticket or playing games at the casino, knowing how the games work can help you keep gambling fun.
+Visit yourbestbet.ca or if you are visiting the casino stop by the Responsible Gambling Resource Centre for information on the odds, how gambling works, tutorials and tips for staying on track and on budget.

-Every year during the first week of October, we mark Responsible Gambling Awareness Week.
-The week highlights the work we do all year long to help players understand the odds of winning and losing, as well as understanding the games they play.
-We use the week to provide players with information they may need to make more informed decisions about their play, and differentiate myths from facts.
+Each year there are focused initiatives to increase awareness of the year-round player education and harm mitigation resources.
+These initiatives help players understand the odds of winning and losing, as well as understanding the games they play.
+We provide players with positive play information they can use to make more informed decisions about their play and separate myths from facts.

-We know it’s important for people who work in gambling facilities to know how gambling works and how to respond to players in any situation.
-As part of our commitment to social responsibility, we require all ticket lottery and video lottery retailers, casino staff from management to gaming floor employees and our own staff, to successfully complete Responsible Gambling Training annually.
+We know it is important for people who work at our casinos and ticket/video lottery locations to know how gambling works and how to respond to players in any situation.
+As part of our commitment to social responsibility, we require ticket lottery and video lottery retailers, casino staff from management to gaming floor employees and our own staff, to successfully complete annual training related to Healthy Play.

-We hold ourselves to a high standard because that’s what Nova Scotians expect.
+We hold ourselves to a high standard because that is what Nova Scotians expect.
 Every single game or promotion that is offered in Nova Scotia has gone through a Responsible Gambling Assessment, which sometimes means calling in the experts.
 Responsible gambling researchers from around the world weigh in on how to ensure our games, products and initiatives are socially responsible.
-In addition, we consult with Advertising Standards Canada on our Code of Advertising Standards to make sure all marketing and promotions reflect Nova Scotian values and industry best practices with regards to protection of minors and responsible gambling.
+In addition, we consult with Advertising Standards Canada on our Code of Advertising Standards to make sure all marketing and promotions reflect Nova Scotian values and industry best practices with regards to protection of minors and healthy play.